yingmao/Quantum-Generative-Adversarial-Network/README.md

 The following code is used to replicate the results of the paper:

+'Qugan: A generative adversarial network through quantum states'

 ​
-"Qugan: A generative adversarial network through quantum states " ​
 The code is run through an interactive Jupyter Notebook with comments.
 ​